JonnyMcKenna/stoic-app/README.md

 Quotes from https://www.sloww.co/stoic-quotes/

-Local Push Notifications Article to use - https://medium.com/nerd-for-tech/react-native-local-push-notifications-4dcca5a14fd4
+Notifications - use Expo notifications.
+Some of the current logic is in Aoo.tsx just now

+To build ios or android apps - https://instabug.com/blog/react-native-app-ios-android/

 Ensure you are at least using version 15 of node.